ekley/maps-display/README.md

 }
 ```

-3. Go to go to Features/LocalAuthority/Data/Datasets path
+3. Navigate to the Features/LocalAuthority/Data/Datasets directory.
-open power shell (on windows) or terminal (on any other os) and make sure have admin role
-and run:
+Open PowerShell or Terminal with administrator privileges, and run:

 ```bash
 Pull docker image: metacollin/tippecanoe